Tag: The backlash

 …the new atheism, with its constant use of “religion” as a term which means something (nasty) is an attempt at social construction.
 In particular it’s an attempt to make fresh deep boundaries between ingroup and outgroup.

 Yes, in some senses, and partly.
 But one could say the same thing about the civil rights movement; about science; about feminism; about scholarship; about liberalism; about conservatism; about any human endeavor with actual specific articulated ideas or truth-claims.
-And it might and should occur to Brown that religion too is very often an attempt to make fresh deep boundaries between ingroup and outgroup, … Read the rest
+And it might and should occur to Brown that religion too is very often an attempt to make fresh deep boundaries between ingroup and outgroup, but for worse reasons and with less warrant.
+But Brown is much too hostile to atheism to give that sort of thought any space in his head.

 Is your stomach strong enough for more vulgar malice and abuse from that impressive Anglican priest George Pitcher?